Problem addressed

 Overview of start-up

-What makes the start-up innovative
+What makes the start-up innovative?

 How the start-up has been designed to scale-up quickly

-The IWI system arrives on site in a kit of parts that are designed with ease of install and maximum efficiency at the heart of their purpose.
-Comfort Frame has recently completed a project which had 32m2 of walls which was installed in just 5 days – including decorating.
+The IWI system arrives on site in a kit of parts that are designed with ease of installation and maximum efficiency in mind.
+Comfort Frame have recently completed a project which had 32m2 of wall which they installed in only 5 days – including decorating.
+Based on project forecasts, they have the capability and capacity to deliver in excess of 200 projects per year.